Amnafazal2004/eventsgroup/README.md

 - Event listings with basic interaction

 ### Tech Stack
-- HTML, CSS, JavaScript
+- HTML, CSS, JavaScript, Tailwind CSS
-- (Optional: React / Next.js if you used it)
+- React, Next.js

 ### Project Type
 This is a frontend-only project with no backend integration.